-Bishop Bronescombe is a church school and Christian values are at the heart of everything we strive to achieve with our pupils.
-All staff, parents, pupils Directors and governors work hard to achieve the very best for the children in our care.
+Bishop Bronescombe is a Church of England school and Christian values are at the heart of everything we strive to achieve with our pupils.
+All staff, parents, pupils and governors work hard to achieve the very best for the children in our care.
 We want every child who attends our school to achieve and we aim to provide for every child who attends our school.
 We are trialling the very latest in educational research and development because we have the capacity to do so.
 All the staff at Bishop Bronescombe have the enthusiasm to inspire children to learn, to make progress with their individual skills and talents.

-Our support staff assist the teachers and ourselves to deliver a top quality curriculum.
-We want children to attain high standards but also to enjoy what they do; we encourage them to laugh and have fun.
-We are in the age of excellence and enjoyment; we believe that we can do both.
+Our support staff assist the teachers to deliver a top quality curriculum.
+We want children to attain high standards but also to enjoy what they do, we encourage them to laugh and have fun.
+We are in the age of excellence and enjoyment, we believe that we can do both.

-We believe in a holistic approach to education, making sure that we support children in all aspects of the learning journey: academically, socially, emotionally, physically, spiritually, morally and culturally, ensuring we meet all their individual needs.
+We believe in a holistic approach to education making sure that we support children in all aspects the learning journey: academically, socially, emotionally, physically, spiritually, morally and culturally ensuring we meet all their individual needs.
 This can only be done if we give the children every opportunity to show us their potential.

-We are proud of the fact that we provide a fully inclusive curriculum for children with Special Educational Needs as detailed in the St Pirans Cross Multi-Academy Trust DSEN Policy.
+We are proud of the fact that we provide a fully inclusive curriculum for children with Special Educational Needs.
 We identify pupils who have barriers to their learning as early as possible and ensure that parents are involved throughout the process.
-We have a MAT SENCo, Rachel Moseley, however we believe that supporting children with additional needs is the responsibility of all teachers and support staff.
-We are fortunate enough to have well-trained, enthusiastic staff who deliver quality teaching that meets the needs of all of our learners in class.
+We have a school SENDCo, Rachel Moseley, however supporting children with additional needs is the responsibility of all teachers and support staff.
+We are fortunate enough to have well-trained, enthusiastic staff who deliver quality teaching that meets the needs of the majority of our learners in class.
 We aim to identify children with additional needs as early as possible and aim to work in partnership with parents and ensure they are involved in making decisions throughout this process.
-The identification of additional needs follows the 'Assess, Plan, Do, Review' process identified in the New Code of Practice.
+The identification of additional needs follows the Assess, Plan, Do, Review process identified in the Code of Practice.

-Assess - The class teacher will meet with parents to discuss any concerns they may have.
-Where appropriate, children will also be invited to contribute to this discussion.
+Assess - The class teacher will meet with parents to discuss any concerns they may have, where appropriate, children will also be invited to contribute to this discussion.

-Plan - If the child continues to experience difficulties in school then an Action Plan will be completed with input from parents, SENCo, Class Teacher, professionals supporting the child and the child.
+Plan - If the child continues experience difficulties in school, an Action Plan will be completed with input from parents, SENDCo, Class Teacher, professionals supporting the child and the child.